nlw0/ChipSort.jl/README.md

 ## Installation and usage

-Like any experimental Julia package on GitHub you can install ChipSort from the Julia REPL by first typing `]` to enter the package management shell, and then
+Like any experimental Julia package on GitHub you can install ChipSort from the Julia REPL by first typing `]` to enter the package management prompt, and then

 ```
 pkg> add https://github.com/nlw0/ChipSort.jl